pdf-raku/PDF-Tags-raku/docs/index.md

 #### Span

-This tag may be used in the structure tree, or at the content level to defined attributes of a graphics sequence.
+This tag may be used either in the structure tree, or at the content level to defined attributes of a graphics sequence.
 Its usage is similar to the XHTML `span` tag.

 ```raku
 $gfx.tag: Span: :Lang<es-MX>, {
     .say('Hasta la vista', :position[50, 80]);
 }
 ```

-It can be used almost anywhere in the structure tree, or at the content level, as above.

 ### Role Maps